The Pros and Cons of Globalization

 Globalization is the concept of international integration, resulting from the interchange of trade, products, ideas, culture.

 It has been around for a long time in one shape or another.
-Trade routes have been operating between different parts of the world since ancient times carrying ideas, as well as goods.
+Ever since ancient times, trade routes have been operating between different parts of the world transporting ideas, as well as goods.

 The term started to be used more and more in the 80s and 90s to explain the rapid changes in the world, as countries became more and more inter-connected.